Common Questions

 A number of benefits are available from participating in psychotherapy.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues.
 Some benefits include:

-- Attaining a better understanding of yourself, your goals and values.
+- A deeper understanding of yourself, your values, and your goals

 What are sessions like?